VIAC vs Finpension 3a – Which is the best third pillar for 2024?

 And you can even optimize for having 0% TER:

 So, Finpension 3a is significantly more flexible regarding custom investing strategies than VIAC.
-You will be able to boost your international diversification higher.
 But VIAC still offers great custom strategies.
+It is still worth mentioning that it took VIAC three years to reach the level of Finpension 3a.

 Fees